 Where Were Self-Driving Cars Created?

 In the 1950s and 1960s, RCA Labs and Bendex Corporation devised driverless cars that buried cables would operate.
 During the 1980s, Mercedes-Benz and Carnegie-Mellon University conducted experiments, for a high price tag, that focused on robotic cars.
-These early robotic vehicles formed the foundations for modern cars with self0driving features.
+These early robotic vehicles formed the foundations for modern cars with self-driving features.

 The military developed self-driving vehicles during the early 2000s, and companies like BMW and Google started testing driverless vehicles between 2005 and 2009.
 Since several American states allowed autonomous vehicle testing in 2012-2013, the demand for eventual driverless cars has continued to grow.
 Companies like Tesla have led the way in making the innovations that make self-driving cars work more effectively accessible.

-What Are the Application of Self-Driving Cars?
+What Are the Applications of Self-Driving Cars?

 China has had success with automated buses in some cities.
 The UK, Belgium, France, and Italy have also started paving the way for driverless cars to operate on public roads.
-Advances in artificial intelligence have also made self-driving taxi and rideshare vehicles distinct possibilities.
+Advances in artificial intelligence have also made self-driving taxis and rideshare vehicles distinct possibilities.

 Automated commercial trucks and vans show promise for local deliveries.
 A potential goal of companies that produce these vehicles is to make urban deliveries more efficient.
 In the future, automated vehicles may become the cheapest option for local deliveries.

-Examples of Self-Driving Cars In the Real World
+Examples of Self-Driving Cars in the Real World